Vladymyr226/Knex-mysql-express-insert-one-million-records-in-database/README.md

-# Connect DB with your backend (NodeJs), сreate insert script, create 1 million records in the tables
+# Connect DB with your backend (NodeJs), сreate insert script, create 1 million records in the table